hitochan777/nile/README.md

     p(f|e) file format:
     <f-word> <e-word> p(f|e)

-D.  Alignment files from GIZA++ (OPTIONAL)
+###4.
+Alignment files from GIZA++ (OPTIONAL)
 You can pass up to two third-party alignment files to the trainer with flags --a1 and --a2 in nile.py.
 For --a1 we use intersection of Model-4 alignments from e->f and f->e directions.
 For --a2 we use grow-diag-final-and symmetrizatized alignments.
 These alignments will allow the trainer to fire indicator features for making the same predictions as your supplied alignments.
 Feel free to substitute any other type of alignments here as input.
 Using GIZA++ Model-4 intersection and grow-diag-final-and alignments here, we generally see a large F-score increase.

+###5.
+Vocabulary files.
-E.  Vocabulary files.
-We'll need to give the trainer (and aligner) some
-    vocabulary files it will use to filter potentially large p(e|f) and p(f|e) data files.
+We'll need to give the trainer (and aligner) some vocabulary files it will use to filter potentially large p(e|f) and p(f|e) data files.
 Keeping these full data files in memory can be prohibitively expensive.

     Concatenate your training and development e and f files and run prepare-vocab.py: